eric-price-ok/bordful/README.md

 Visit `http://localhost:3000` to see your job board.

 For detailed installation instructions, see our [Installation Guide](/docs/getting-started/installation.md).
-For setting up Airtable, see our [Airtable Setup Guide](/docs/getting-started/airtable-setup.md).

 ## Configuration